kivkivov/Celeste-Superdash-Resources/basics.md

 ## Why speedrun Superdash?
 - The movement is very high-paced, fluid, and overall really satisfying.
 - We are a small but dedicated community.
-Which also means you can climb the speedrun.com leaderboards easier >:)
+This also means you can climb the speedrun.com leaderboards easier. >:)
-- It’s easier to get lower times in Any% due to some easy timesaves, like 4A first autoscroller room
+- It’s easier to get lower times in Any% due to some easy timesaves, like 4A first autoscroller room.
 - It’s not hard! (see below)

 ## Speedrunning Superdash is probably easier than you think!